-Editorial: Which Planet are We Planting?
+Editorial: Which planet are we planting?

 How dare you?
 You have stolen my dreams and my childhood with your empty words and yet, I’m one of the lucky ones.
 People are suffering.
 People are dying.
 Entire ecosystems are dying.
 We are at the beginning of mass extinction and all you can talk about is money and fairytales of eternal economic growth.
 How dare you?”